 Many war criminals, however, were never brought to trial or punished.
 The hunt for Nazi war criminals continues.
+Courtesy of the U.S.H.M.M.

 - 1. Students will discuss what liberators found at the concentration camps and how they tried "to help." - 2.
 Students will discuss what survivors encountered as they were liberated. - 3.
 Students will describe life in the displaced persons camps. - 4.
 Students will chart options for people in the displaced persons camps. - 5.
 Students will explore Israel and the reasons for its importance. - 6.
 Students will investigate the Nuremberg Trials and the search for perpetrators.